-- Complete the dual enrollment application. - Obtain required signatures from parent/guardian and authorized school official.
-Submit the Dual Enrollment Consent Authorization Form. - Have achieved a cumulative high school GPA of 2.0 or higher. - Submit copy of high school transcript to the Registrar's office. - Meet the college's requirements for entry into the course.
-Students must meet assessment requirements or provide appropriate ACT/SAT scores to waive testing. - Attend orientation activities or registration workshops as required by their district or program. - Student is responsible for all fees by the payment deadline. - Apply to the Access office for disability-related accommodations and services if applicable.
+- Complete the dual enrollment application. - Submit a completed Dual Enrollment Consent Authorization Form each semester, including required signatures from parent/guardian and authorized school official. - · Have a cumulative high school GPA of 2.0 or higher. - Submit copy of high school transcript to the Admissions or Enrollment Operations' office. - Meet the college's requirements for entry into the course.
+Students must meet assessment and prerequisite requirements. - Attend any orientation or registration events required by their district or program. - Student is responsible for all fees by the payment deadline if not covered by an agreement between the school district and the college. - Apply to the Access office for disability-related accommodations and services if applicable.
 Documentation of disability that meets the college's requirements will be required.
 It should be noted that the requirements for and the types of accommodation at the postsecondary level are based on the Americans with Disabilities Act and Section 504, and are often significantly different from the Individuals with Disabilities Education Act.
 For more information, see Access Office (https://catalog.stlcc.edu/generalinformation/policies/student-success/#access).